-Timing of reconstruction: breast reconstruction can almost always be initiated at the time of mastectomy – called “immediate” breast reconstruction.
+Breast reconstruction can almost always be initiated at the time of mastectomy – called “immediate” breast reconstruction.
 However, for patients who have already undergone surgical treatment for their breast cancer or genetic predisposition, insurance companies typically cover “delayed” breast reconstruction years later.
 For patients who have undergone breast cancer treatment with a lumpectomy and are unhappy with any residual contour deformities, there are also reconstructive options that can be pursued.

-Type of reconstruction: nationwide, reconstruction of the breast mound remains most commonly done with the use of implants.
+Nationwide, reconstruction of the breast mound remains most commonly done with the use of implants.
 Typically, this is a process performed over two “staged” surgeries with use of tissue expanders and then a permanent implant containing either saline or silicone gel.
 However, there are new options that can allow some patients to pursue implant reconstruction in just one stage.

 There are also options for breast reconstruction that involve only the patient’s own tissue, called autologous breast reconstruction.
 There are several areas of the body from which fat with and without skin can be borrowed to recreate a breast mound, but the most common include the abdomen and back.